rmnavr/wmcells/README.md

 ## Applying WMCells style to existing notebooks

 You have 2 options, but both of them will have following limitations:
-* If you are using same styles for headers as used in `wmcells.nb` (Title, Chapter, Subchapter...), all will work OK
+* If you are using same styles for headers as used in `wmcells.nb` (Title, Chapter, Subchapter...), all will work OK.
-* If some cells do not change automatically — you are probably using styles that are not used in `wmcells.nb` (like Subtitle, Subitem, ...).
+  But if some cells do not change automatically — you are probably using styles that are not used in `wmcells.nb` (like Subtitle, Subitem, ...).
   You'll have to apply `Alt+1..6` styles to such cells by hand.
+* If you have cells with user-overriden styles (defined for particular cell, rather than at cells-style-definition level), automatic style update will probably mix with this overriden style

 ### Option 1